jfcherng-sublime/SublimeLinter-contrib-iverilog/README.md

 SublimeLinter-contrib-iverilog
 ==============================

-This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to Verilog into Sublime Text.
+This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to [iverilog](http://iverilog.wikia.com/wiki/Main_Page) into Sublime Text.
 It will be used with files that have the "verilog" syntax.

+## Prerequisite
+Verilog syntax highlight is not natively supported by Sublime Text.
+You may install [Sublime Text Verilog](https://sublime.wbond.net/packages/Verilog) to do the job.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).